 If there were an award for “KPI with the longest name,” this one would surely win hands-down.
 However, despite its lengthy moniker, total supply chain management cost as percentage of sales is one of the most common financial KPIs used by supply chain organisations.

-Some companies prefer to track absolute supply chain cost, or costs for a unit of weight or even a sold unit such as a case or pallet.
+Some companies prefer to track absolute supply chain costs, or costs for a unit of weight or even a sold unit such as a case or pallet.
 The use of these alternative supply chain cost KPIs is understandable, but for the primary measurement, TSCMC%S (our unofficial abbreviation) will serve as well as any.

-If you do use this metric as one of your top 6 primary KPIs, just be aware that it can sometimes hide increases in absolute costs, especially when markets are performing well.
+If you decide to use this metric as one of your top 6 primary KPIs, be aware that it can sometimes hide increases in absolute costs, especially when markets are performing well.
 As sales slump during a downturn, the likelihood is high that the percentage metric will swing alarmingly upward.
 For this reason, it’s wise to track absolute supply chain costs as well as TSCMC%S.